Too hot, too cold. Too heavy, too light. Too flat, too fluffy…

 There are several different methods of construction for duvets.
 But one of the best methods is called the “baffle box”!
 Essentially, this involves stitching a grid of boxes within a duvet.
 These boxes allow space for the down to loft and remain evenly distributed, leaving no cold spots.

 Another common method is the “stitched box”.
 With this method, a grid is stitched directly through both layers of ticking.
 The disadvantage of this approach is that cold spots can occur along the sew lines where down is scarce and compressed.
 But your duvet will have a more sculpted look, and if you run hot, you may actually appreciate having some cool spots.

 5. LAYERING UP – Figure out your fabrics:

-Don’t forget to take into consideration the other layers of fabric you choose to include on your bed.
-If you’re someone who likes to sleep with an added coverlet, flat sheets, or even a thicker, jacquard duvet cover, these are all added layers of fabric that will increase the warmth and weight of your bedding.
+Don’t forget to take into consideration the other layers of fabric you choose to include on your bed!
+If you’re someone who likes to sleep with a coverlet, flat sheet, or even a thicker, jacquard duvet cover, these layers of fabric will all increase the warmth and weight of your bedding.

 For example, if you’re a warm sleeper, choosing a year round warmth duvet and adding a jacquard duvet cover could be too hot for you.
 If you love the jacquard look, you may want to opt for a light warmth duvet.
 On the other hand, if you’re a cold sleeper, the combination of a year round warmth duvet and jacquard duvet cover could be ideal!

 Quick tip: To increase the longevity and effectiveness of your down duvet, avoid weighing it down with heavy layers or by constantly sitting on top of it.
 This compresses the down, reducing its ability to loft over time.